guillermoamaral/Webside/docs/api/README.md

 ## [Code](code)
-These are the endpoints used to retrieve system code: projects, classes and methods.
+These are the endpoints used to retrieve system code: packages, classes and methods.

 | Method | Path | Description | Parameters | Payload |
 | :--: | -- | -- | :--: | -- |